 Sacramento Seat Belt Failure Injury Lawyer

-Unfortunately, our Sacramento seat belt failure injury lawyers are all too familiar with the practice of insurance companies of denying seat belt failure during a severe accident.
-The emotional pain of trying to recover from debilitating injuries or the loss of a loved one is often compounded when insurance carriers add insult to injury by trying to argue that the victim of a faulty seat belt never buckled up in the first place.
+Unfortunately, our Sacramento seat belt failure injury lawyers are all too familiar with the practice of insurance companies denying seat belt failure during a severe accident.
+The emotional pain of trying to recover from debilitating injuries or the loss of a loved one is often compounded.
+This is when insurance carriers add insult to injury by arguing that the victim of a faulty seat belt never buckled up in the first place.

-Although California has a universal seat belt law that requires all drivers to fasten their lap belt and shoulder harness subject to narrow exceptions, many people underestimate the effectiveness of seat belts because the technology has changed little in over half a century.
+California has a universal seat belt law that requires all drivers to fasten their lap belt and shoulder harness, subject to narrow exceptions.
+Sadly, many people underestimate the effectiveness of seat belts.
+Technology has changed little in over half a century.
 The effectiveness of seat belts in reducing serious injuries and fatalities in car accidents can hardly be overstated.
-The Centers for Disease Control (CDC) based on statistics from the National Highway Traffic Safety Administration (NHTSA) estimates that lap/shoulder seat belts reduce the risk of fatal injury to front-seat passenger car occupants by 45 percent and the risk of moderate to critical injury by 50 percent.
-In light trucks (e.g. pick-up trucks), seat belts reduce the risk of fatalities by 60 percent and moderate to critical injury by 65 percent according to the federal agency.
-The NHTSA projects that seat belts prevented over 12,800 deaths in the U.S. in 2014 alone.

-There are many types of defects that can cause a seat belt to fail during a motor vehicle collision.
+Many types of defects can cause a seat belt to fail during a motor vehicle collision.
 Our Sacramento faulty seat belt accident lawyers work closely with safety and engineering experts because insurance companies often claim that vehicle occupants are ejected because they were not wearing a seat belt.
 If there are no other vehicle occupants to testify that you were buckled up, experts might be needed to establish that your injuries were caused by a malfunctioning seat belt.
 Common examples of seat belt defects include the following:

 - Faulty Tension Retractor Device: Many seat belts function by allowing slack in the shoulder harness but retract when the occupant is forced forward.
 When the retraction system fails to react to the vehicle occupant’s movement, the permanent slack can cause neck and spinal injuries, head and brain injuries, and/or abdominal injuries.

-- False Latching: Sometimes defective seat belt latches do not fully engage even though they make a sound that resembles the latch engaging.
+- False Latching: Sometimes, defective seat belt latches do not fully engage even though they make a sound that resembles the latch engaging.
 This situation is referred to as “false latching” because the driver or passenger thinks they are safely secured when the reality is that the seat belt will become unbuckled when exposed to the force of a collision.

 - Tearing Lap Belts: When the weave of the fabric used to construct the lap belt is not adequate, the fabric can be torn by debris, or the fabric can fail during a crash.